2017130715/class2021Spring/README.md

 # English Phonetics
-### Record of English phonetics lecture for the fall semester of 2021, KOREA UNIV.
+### 💾Record of English phonetics lecture for the fall semester of 2021, KOREA UNIV.